-- Heat resistance: general purpose silicone sealants are somewhat heat resistant, but when continuous exposure to high temperatures is involved, it is good to opt for a heat resistant silicone sealant which can withstand up to 315ºC (600ºF).
+- Heat resistance: general purpose silicone sealants are somewhat heat resistant.
+However, when continuous exposure to high temperatures is involved, it is good to opt for a heat resistant silicone sealant.
+These can withstand up to 315ºC (600ºF).

 - Electric protection and insulation: when electric and electronic materials such as silver, brass and copper need sealing, one should choose for a silicone which protects seals and insulates for example in the electronics industry.

-- Resistance to microorganisms: silicones are watertight and therefore often used for sealing in humid environments such as swimming pools and industrial kitchens.
-For these applications the best choice is a sealant which is resistant to mold and mildew as well as other harmful microorganisms.
+- Resistance to microorganisms: silicones are watertight and common as sealing solutions in humid environments such as swimming pools and industrial kitchens.
+For these applications the best choice is a sealant which resists mold and mildew as well as other harmful microorganisms.

-- Chemical resistance: even though silicone sealant is generally resistant to some chemicals, it is possible to make the product resistant to specific chemicals such as acids and solvents depending on the environment´s requirements.
+- Chemical resistance: silicone sealant is generally resistant to some chemicals.
+It is also possible to make the product resistant to specific chemicals.
+Formula modification allows for example for acid and solvent resistance depending on the environment´s requirements.